semaphoreP/codeastro/Day3/exampledoc/README.md

 12. View your documentation by opening the file at `_build/html/index.html`.

 # Tips and Tricks
-* .rst files have many more text formatting options then what is shown in this example.
+* .rst files offer many more text formatting options than what is shown in this example.
 Here is a nice [cheatsheet](https://bashtage.github.io/sphinx-material/rst-cheatsheet/rst-cheatsheet.html) with more options.

+* Docstrings and .rst files can be very finicky regarding syntax!
+How sphinx compiles your documentation can be sensitive to indents, skipped lines, types of punctuation used, etc.

 # Activity
 1. Document at least one function in your package with a docstring.